 Here are some critical data that will help you understand the growing importance of last-mile delivery.

-- 63% of consumers prefer online deliveries over physical store due to overcrowded space(Capgemini Report).
+- 63% of consumers prefer online deliveries over physical stores due to overcrowded space(Capgemini Report).

 - 40% of consumers say that delivery services are a must-have for any food, and grocery business(Capgemini Report).